LewSales/WinLEW/README.md

 # 🚀 Deployment Guide for WinLEW App

 1. For -Local and v2 Only
+2. run dev has been removed to save face.

 ## Frontend (Vercel)
 1. Push repo to GitHub